 - If the loading speed is too quick or too slow,

 - If scrolling on the homepage leads to the next one or id hovering does the same,

 - Whether the colors or themes of all the pages are similar to the homepage, and

 - If all the categories listed on the homepage are redirecting the customer to the right destinations.

 Search test case

 Before the homepage, there are times when customers tend to look for a specific product using the search tools from the eCommerce testing tools impulsively.

 So, with an easy-to-approach and understandable search design, the user experience can be enhanced to make it easier for the customers to look for the exact product they want without getting lost within the application by hiring dedicated developers.

-Some of the test scenarios for an eCommerce website could be:
+Some of the test scenarios for testing an ecommerce website could be: